By Joe Resing, Senior Research Scientist - JISAO University of Washington, NOAA PMEL

 September 22, 2012

 We visited both the deepest and shallowest volcanoes of our expedition on these two dives.
 At Mata Fitu we were at 2600m depth, approximately 1.5 miles deep in the ocean, while at Niua North we were at 700m depth, less than a half a mile deep.
 There are much shallower volcanoes along the Tafua/Tonga Arc, but these are too dangerous to approach without great care.
 Interestingly, both of these volcanoes don’t appear on the map as the most obvious candidates for recent volcanic and hydrothermal activity due to their shapes.
 Mata Fitu appears to be split down the middle by a large fault created by movement of the ocean crust, while Niua North is an arc volcano that has forced its way up through much older crust.
-While Niua is on the arc, Mata Fitu is located in a smaller depression within the NE Lau Basin; it does not appear to be an arc volcano and it does not appear to be a backarc spreading center volcano.
+While Niua is on the arc, Mata Fitu is located in a smaller depression within the Northeast Lau Basin; it does not appear to be an arc volcano and it does not appear to be a backarc spreading center volcano.
 We currently are testing the concept of calling it a reararc volcano, because it is behind the arc, but in front of the backarc.

 Even more striking than the differences in geological settings were the observations that we made when we arrived on the seafloor.
 Mata Fitu exhibited a stunning display of high temperature hydrothermal activity, with pagoda-shaped chimneys everywhere.
 Some of them were coated in stalked barnacles and looked like Christmas trees, and when we stirred up the white sediments, it looked like it was snowing.
 Niua North, on the other hand, had no chimneys.
 Instead it had jets of sulfur shooting out from many holes in the sediment-covered seafloor.
 The sulfur rose up like smoke, often greatly reducing visibility.
 When the sediments were disturbed, carbon dioxide was released into the water column as small droplets of liquid that rose up slowly above the remotely operated vehicle.
 Although both sites hosted biological activity, there were great differences between them.
 At Mata Fitu, there were stalked barnacle-covered chimneys, large snails, scale worms, shrimp and crabs.
 Niua North, on the other hand, was inhabited by shrimp with microbial mat in its sulfur pits; a mussel filled summit was also observed with a few crabs and even fewer snails.